Teaching & Learning menu

 About Our Mentor Program

-The Quincy Public Schools’ Mentor Program matches adult volunteers to work one-on-one with students.
-Mentoring involves developing a relationship in which an adult provides a student ongoing support and guidance for his/her academic and personal growth.
+The Quincy Public Schools’ Mentor Program matches community volunteers to work one-on-one with students.
+Mentoring involves developing a relationship in which an adult provides a student with ongoing support and guidance for his/her academic and personal growth.
 The goal of mentoring is to provide students with the confidence they need to be successful in school and to succeed in life.
-In addition, mentoring helps students gain the basic skills of reading, writing and math.
+In addition, this confidence will help students grow in the basic skills of reading, writing, and math.

 We make every effort to provide students, from prekindergarten through high school, who have been identified as being in need of a mentor with a caring, responsible adult.
 The student and mentor meet once a week for thirty to sixty minutes during school hours.
 Each relationship is different, but the core remains the same.
 The mentor supports the child’s efforts and helps them reach their potential.

 Mentors can help our students in many ways:

 – improving academic achievement

 – improving a student’s ability to get along with others